 Catch us at the Acqua California Bistro with Danny Flahive and Lorenzo Grassi.

 Jasmine Akahlia Tommaso was born in Rome, Italy into a musical family.
 Her father, jazz bassist Giovanni Tommaso, always found ways to share his passion and love for music with his children.

 Jasmine’s first studies in music took place at home, where she started with the piano at a very young age.
 She continued with voice lessons and was classically trained, studying privately with Catia Di Stefano.
 Catia was the first to introduce Jasmine to standards and vocal jazz.
 As she furthered her interest in music, Jasmine graduated class Valedictorian from the South Orange County School of the Arts.
 She studied with Donna McElroy at the Umbria Jazz Clinics, where she received a scholarship to attend Berklee College of Music’s Summer program in Boston.
 She graduated with Honors in Theatre Arts from The University of California, Santa Cruz.
 As she furthered her jazz studies with Tierney Sutton, she was on the President’s Honor Roll when she received her Diploma in Vocal Performance from the Los Angeles College of Music.

-Her latest album “Nelle Mie Corde” (2015) has received great praise in Italy and was recently awarded “record of the week” on the Italian jazz station “Rai3 Fahrenheit.”
+Her latest album “Nelle Mie Corde” has received great praise in Italy and was recently awarded “record of the week” on the Italian jazz station “Rai3 Fahrenheit.”

-Stay tuned for live concerts near you!
+Stay tuned for more!